Rabbit And Gravy

 YIELD: 4 or more servings.

 Following sequence pixs taken.
-I left a few out but got most of them though: Click on thumbnails for a larger image.
+I left a few pixs out, but got most of them though: Click on thumbnails for a larger image.

-I normally will parboil the rabbit before I fry them out especially if they are older rabbits.
-I planned to take sequence pixs and you guessed it got ahead of myself and had to salvage this recipe and changed "directions in the middle of the stream".
+I normally parboil the rabbit before I fry them out especially if they are older rabbits.
+I planned to take sequence pixs and you guessed it, got ahead of myself and had to salvage this recipe and changed "directions in the middle of the stream."
 Go ahead and grin now!
 You can eliminate parboiling on a very young rabbit unless you plan to simmer them for several hours like I did today.

 Like I stated earlier, wild rabbit gravy is my favorite gravy.